Small tornado rips roof off house in Kapiti

 She said the "mini tornado" reportedly hit Ashleigh Way and Weggery Drive.

-Meanwhile, Kapiti mayor K Gurunathan said a small tornado also brought down a number of trees, but no one was injured.
+Meanwhile, Kapiti mayor K Gurunathan said a small tornado also brought down a number of trees in Otaihanga, on the southern side of the Waikanae River, but no one was injured.
 His staff were assessing the damage.

-He said it happened on the southern side of Waikanae River in Otaihanga.

 "I don't know whether properties have been damaged or not."

-Police received a report in the Waikanae area relating to damage to a roof on Nicholas Pl, at 11.12am.
+Police received a report in the Waikanae area relating to damage to a roof on Nicholas Place, at 11.12am.

 No injuries were reported.